martinjameswhite/ZeldovichRecon/README.md

-This code closely follows the formalism described in ``Reconstruction within the Zeldovich approximation'' MNRAS 450(2015)3822, arxiv:1504.03677

-and has been updated to include the extensions described in ``The reconstructed power spectrum in the Zeldovich approximation'' by Chen, Vlah & White (2019).
+This code closely follows the formalism described in ``Reconstruction within the Zeldovich approximation'' MNRAS 450(2015)3822, arxiv:1504.03677 but has been updated to include the extensions described in ``The reconstructed power spectrum in the Zeldovich approximation'' by Chen, Vlah & White (2019).
 This code has been checked against the Python code from that paper, which is available at